 Every month you receive a paycheck and every month that paycheck is gone before you know it.
 You have not managed to put anything toward savings, and it takes all you can earn just to keep from sliding further into debt.
-How do you break this cycle and stop living paycheck-to-paycheck?
+How do you avoid a debt spiral and stop living paycheck-to-paycheck?

 It’s easy.
 Earn more, spend less, or both.